 photo credit: Julian Hughes

-Primary resident Nathaniel Mann has been nominated for the ‘Twenty Fifth Anniversary Awards – Shortlisted 2018′
+Primary resident Nathaniel Mann has won the ‘Twenty Fifth Anniversary Award 2018′

 Nathaniel describes himself as ‘perpetually orbiting music and sound’.
 With an expansive practice which incorporates him in a myriad of roles including researcher, instrument maker, surround sound designer, curator, sonic artist, fold singer and archive digger, it’s not surprising he simplifies it down to ‘composer’ to encompass them all.

 From the psychic wranglings of Venice’s most revered exorcist set against ISIS’s beguiling Mashids (Mindful Hands 2016) to the forgotten legacy of an aviation legend whilst exploring a fusion of tradition musics with a group of Ex- Gurkha musicians from Nepal (Rushmoor Epics 2017), Mann’s music has led him through a variety of projects.